You can model an equity as an instrument of type Equity in LUSID. See all supported instruments.

 Monitoring the lifecycle of the instrument

 Typically, you close your position at a time when P&L is favourable to you, though real-world change of control events such as mergers or insolvencies may impact the outcome.
-You can load your stream of corporate actions into a source and trigger LUSID to emit events that you can then handle appropriately.
+You can load a stream of corporate actions into a source and trigger LUSID to emit events that you can then handle appropriately.